Triangle trisection Proof 3 ways

 I originally saw this problem a few years back over at: http://furthermaths.org.uk/favourite.
 And I found it a fun puzzle to work on myself as well as fairly confounding for the kids when I tried it out on them.

-A lot of my original thinking revolved around dissections of the triangles.
-For example:
+A lot of my original thinking revolved around dissections of the triangles and applies this basic theorem

 - Each of the sub triangles AIC, BHC and ABD have a base that’s one third of the side of the total triangle and since they all have the same height as the original triangle, they are all 1/3 of the total area.

-Example: shaded ABD which is 1/3 of the total.
+Example: the area shaded triangle ABD is 1/3 of the total area of ABC.

 There are several other natural dissections that you can add onto this: For any of the sub-triangle above you can add in some lines and divide it into thirds again: